MoritzKronberger/portfolio/content/projects/markdown/read-me.md

 The context of spying serves as an anchor for the entire application's design: from the printed-file-interface to the encryption of "confidential" content.

-Both a [live demo of the interface](https://youtu.be/DLCqOZdjk9o) and more in-depth [documentation](https://hsa.incom.org/project/3175) of the project are available.
+Both a [live demo of the interface](https://youtu.be/DLCqOZdjk9o) and more in-depth [documentation](https://hsa.incom.org/project/3175) [German] of the project are available.